The journeys within Mumbai

-The exhibition, titled Journey, by filmmaker Sunhil Sippy features 12 images that highlight aspects of the city that are ordinarily missed
+The exhibition, titled Journey, by filmmaker Sunhil Sippy features 12 images that highlight aspects of Mumbai that are ordinarily missed

 Contemporary furniture store Red, Blue & Yellow is hosting a photography exhibition by filmmaker Sunhil Sippy.
 Titled Journey, the show features 12 images that capture the heart of urban Mumbai.